THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

 Hunt uses bladed and butted Pillar spokes on these wheels, 20 in the front and 24 in the back.
 The hubs are Hunt branded Race Season Disc straight-pull with 7.5 degree engagement.
-Novatec has made hubs for Hunt in the past but was unable to determine whether they make this one.
+Novatec has made hubs for Hunt in the past but I was unable to determine whether they make the ones on this wheelset.

 With rim strips but no valves, the wheels weighed 1579 grams on my scale or about 90 grams more than the 1487 gram weight Hunt claims for this wheelset.

 Quality: The wheels themselves appeared well made and had a very even matt black finish.
 They came with extra spokes and other spares in case you ever need to replace them.